LPardue/draft-pardue-moq-qlog-moq-events/draft-pardue-moq-qlog-moq-events.md

 The `subgroup_header_created` event is emitted when a stream begins and a SUBGROUP_HEADER is created.
 It has Core importance level; see {{Section 9.2 of QLOG-MAIN}}.

-The SUBGROUP_HEADER object in MoqT uses 12 type values to encode various properites.
-The event conveys these as explicit fields, such as contains_end_of_group.
+The SUBGROUP_HEADER object in MoQT uses 12 type values to encode various properties.
+The `subgroup_header_created` event conveys these as explicit fields, such as contains_end_of_group.

 If the subgroup_id is the object_id of the first object, the subgroup_id is omitted.
 Otherwise, it is included with the relevant value.

 ~~~ cddl
 MOQTSubgroupHeaderCreated = {